madworx/docker-netbsd/README.md

 Run NetBSD in a docker container (Emulated/virtualized x86_64 using QEMU).

-All images have KVM-enabled QEMU, which  will be enabled if the docker engine supports it and you are running the container in privileged mode.
+All images have KVM-enabled QEMU, which  will be enabled if the docker engine supports it and you are running the container with `--device=/dev/kvm`.

 Available at Docker hub as [madworx/netbsd](https://hub.docker.com/r/madworx/netbsd/).